 Summary of the Program

-The 120-credit hour Bachelor of Arts Degree program provides a philosophically-based Catholic honors liberal arts curriculum with a major in Philosophy, Theology, English in the Humanities or History in the Social Sciences, can be pursued completely on-campus or completely online or a mixture of both on-campus and online courses.
+The 120-credit hour Bachelor of Arts Degree program, which provides a philosophically-based Catholic honors liberal arts curriculum with a major in Philosophy, Theology, English in the Humanities, or History in the Social Sciences, can be pursued completely on-campus or completely online or a mixture of both on-campus and online courses.
 Students who complete at least ten courses in any of the four major areas may double major.
-The program is designed to give the student the proper preparation for graduate work in a related area, for teaching or for ministry.
+The program is designed to give the student the proper preparation for graduate work in a related area, for teaching, or for ministry.

 The B.A. program requires an understanding of Philosophy, Theology, Humanities, Social Sciences, Mathematics and the Physical Sciences.

-A maximum of ninety credit hours with a grade of C or higher will be accepted for transfer into the B.A. program, provided credits are from accredited colleges, have not already been used for a Bachelor’s degree or higher and are applicable to the B.A. degree.
+A maximum of 60 credit hours with a grade of C or higher will be accepted for transfer into the B.A. program, provided credits are from accredited colleges, have not already been used for a Bachelor’s degree or higher, and are applicable to the B.A. degree.
 Of accepted transfer credits, only fifteen may be in a student’s area of concentration.
 Acceptance of transfer credits is at the discretion of the Academic Dean.
 The college also accepts CLEP testing (see the CLEP testing policy).

 There is a six-year time limit from entry into the program for completion of the degree requirements.